 My first book, Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019), constructs a genealogy of criminality in modernist fiction from the late nineteenth century to the 1950s.
-Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of detective fiction in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies the modernist engagements with subjectivity, genre fiction, and experimental narrative.
+Examining a range of modernist authors who explored new modes of psychological representation through the figure of the criminal, and who drew upon works of detective fiction in order to develop those representations, Violent Minds demonstrates how a fascination with criminality underlies several modernist engagements with subjectivity, genre fiction, and experimental narrative.

-These and other projects speak to my interests in popular forms–especially crime fiction, comics, and periodicals–that explicitly or implicitly blur the lines between convention and experiment, and in how those works complicate our understanding of cultural capital, aesthetic value, and generic definition.
+These and other projects speak to my interests in popular forms–especially crime fiction, comics, and mass-market periodicals–that explicitly or implicitly blur the lines between convention and experiment, and in how those works complicate our understanding of cultural capital, aesthetic value, and generic definition.
 Articles on the early history of Ellery Queen’s Mystery Magazine and the relationship between criminology and crime fiction have appeared in edited collections, and I recently edited a special issue of the Journal of Modern Periodical Studies on “Seriality,” where I contributed an essay on Dick Tracy and the narrative temporality of daily newspaper comics.
 I am currently editing or co-editing special issues for two other journals–one on “Modernism in Comics” (for Modernism/modernity Print Plus) and one on “Comics in Twenty-First-Century American Life” (for the New Americanist)–and developing essays on Patricia Highsmith and genre and the representation of psychoanalysis in EC Comics.
 I also have broader interests in editing for academic journals; with Elizabeth Sheehan, I am the Co-Editor of the Journal of Modern Periodical Studies, and I serve on the Advisory Committee for PMLA.